Professor of Philosophy

 Office: B308 Tribble Hall

-Adrian Bardon holds a Ph.D. in philosophy from the University of Massachusetts, Amherst.
+Adrian Bardon holds a Ph.D. in philosophy from the University of Massachusetts at Amherst.
 He teaches courses in the philosophy of space and time, philosophy and social psychology, 17th-18th century European philosophy, Kant, critical reasoning, the philosophy of religion, and political philosophy.
 His current research focuses on the philosophy, psychology, and politics of ideological science denial.

 Adrian Bardon’s work has been featured in Scientific American, Vox, Salon, The Conversation, National Public Radio’s “On Point“, NPR’s “Think“, NPR’s “The Brian Lehrer Show“, Radio New Zealand, The David Pakman Show, NBC News, Public Radio International’s “The World“, Business Insider, The Houston Chronicle, The San Antonio Express-News, The San Francisco Chronicle, Krautreporter (Germany), ABC (Spain), The Tablet (UK), Filozofuj (Poland), Science and Education, Metapsychology, Notre Dame Philosophical Reviews, Medium, and the podcasts Parlia and The Sustainable Century.